Influenza, known as the flu, is a highly contagious viral infection that can cause severe illness and even death.

 The flu can hit quickly and last for a few weeks, meaning time off work or school and staying away from family and friends.
 You never forget the flu!

-The flu doesn’t discriminate, and anyone can be affected – that’s why it’s so important that everyone in the community protects themselves against the flu this season by getting their flu shot.
+The flu doesn’t discriminate, and anyone can be affected – that’s why it’s so important that everyone (aged over 6 months) is protected against the flu this season by getting their flu shot.

 When should I get the flu shot?